 The main unobservable inputs used in the valuation of the investment properties as at June 30, 2019 are the discount rate, which is between 5.00% and 9.00% (5.00% and 9.00% as at December 31, 2018) and the terminal capitalization rate, which is between 4.25% and 7.00% (4.25% and 7.75% as at December 31, 2018).
 The discount rate is based on market activity by type of building and the location and reflects the expected rate of return to be realized on investments over the next 10 years.
-The terminal capitalization rate is based on market activity by type of building and location.
-This rate reflects the expected rate of return on the investment over the remaining life after the 10-year period.
-If all other factors remain constant, a decrease (increase) in the discount rate and terminal capitalization rate will lead to an increase (decrease) in fair value of investment properties.
+The terminal capitalization rate is based on market activity by type of building and the location and reflects remain constant, a decrease (increase) in the discount rate and terminal capitalization rate will lead to an increase (decrease) in fair value of investment properties.